 The Key Benefits of Closed-Loop Extraction

-The key closed-loop extraction benefits include safety, efficiency, cost-effectiveness, and higher quality products.
+The key benefits include safety, efficiency, cost-effectiveness, and higher quality products.

 One key closed-loop extraction benefit is safety.
-Cannabis industry professionals regard closed-loop extraction as the safest way to extract cannabinoids.
+Cannabis industry professionals regard closed-loop systems as the safest way to extract cannabinoids.

-Another closed-loop extraction benefit includes a higher-pressure capacity than open-loop extraction equipment.
+Another closed loop benefit includes a higher-pressure capacity than open-loop extraction equipment.
 High pressure allows for maximum extraction of cannabinoids.

 Closed-loop extraction technologies provide exceptional control over pressure and temperature, which offer an opportunity to produce the strongest, purest cannabis concentrates available.
 The vacuum oven removes most or all of the solvent’s residue, so many consumers also regard closed-loop extraction products as the safest to consume.